Mark Chapter Ten

 Mark 10:49b-52

-So they called to the blind man, 'Cheer up!
-On your feet!
-He's calling you.'
-Throwing his cloak aside, he jumped to his feet and came to Jesus.
-'What do you want me to do for you?'
-Jesus asked him.
-The blind man said, 'Rabbi, I want to see.'
-'Go,' said Jesus, 'your faith has healed you.'
-Immediately he recovered his sight and followed Jesus along the road.
+They called to the blind man, "Courage!
+Get up!
+He's calling for you!"
+Throwing down his blanket, he jumped up and came over to Yeshua.
+"What do you want me to do for you?" asked Yeshua.
+The blind man said to him, "Rabbi, let me be able to see again."
+Yeshua said to him, "Go!
+Your trust has healed you."
+Instantly he received his sight and followed him on the road.

 When called, the blind man immediately jumped up and approached the Lord.
 When asked what he wanted, Bartimaeus boldly stated that he wanted his sight back.
 Like Bartimaeus, we are also "highly prized" and can boldly ask the Lord for what we require.
 He did not give any reasons for his deserving the help but instead simply trusted in the love and mercy of Jesus.
 By the words of Jesus, it was granted to him and he followed Jesus.
 In this, we see that the law of love involves action.